 How have raw material shortages and an increase in manufacturing costs impacted the price of air conditioners, furnaces, and other HVAC systems?

 Overall, prices have increased by up to two times when compared to last year.
 For copper wiring alone, this shortage has resulted in $100 – $300 in added costs.
 An AC that was $2800 – $3000 to buy and install last year, is now approximately $4000!
 The cost to buy and install a new furnace has also increased similarly.

 Although the price of many components has increased, others remain unchanged.

-For instance, the labour rates charged by many air conditioning contractors in Edmonton remain the same.
+For instance, the labour rates charged by many Edmonton furnace service companies remain the same.
 The HVAC experts at ProSolutions are still charging the same price for labour as last year – for now.